rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 ### Deploy App of Apps
+Blah Blah .. this is what app of apps pattern is, what application sets are etc etc

 Deploy an piece of supporting tech or "infra" for PB - keycloak in `pet-battle/staging/values.yaml` && `pet-battle/test/values.yaml` blah blah blah, this is keyclock required by PB for auth....
 We will demonstrate deploying it using a GitOps parrtern which is repeatable